Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Introduction

-\textbf{Limitations in Prior Methods:} Prior methods focus on the conditioned image generation models \cite{takagi2023high,sun2024contrast} that ignore the information extraction in the brain signals.
+\textbf{Limitations in Prior Methods:} Prior methods focus on conditioned image generation models \cite{takagi2023high,sun2024contrast} that overlook information extraction from brain signals.
 The other methods focus on the fMRI activity mapping to the embeddings of the images \cite{scotti2024reconstructing,chen2023seeing,quan2024psychometry,wang2024mindbridge}.
 However, these methods make assumptions about the roles of brain regions that \textit{hinder the exploration of complex information and connectivity in brain signals}.
 Moreover, since the connectivities in the fMRI signals are crucial to extracting the information, the multi-layer perceptron (MLP) backbone models in prior methods \cite{scotti2024reconstructing,scotti2024mindeye2} \textit{show the missing correlation between fMRI voxels in the brain activities}.
 Besides, self-attention is one of the conventional approaches to computing the correlation between elements \cite{quan2024psychometry,chen2023seeing}.
-However, in fMRI voxels, the connectivities are based on the functional information of each brain region, while self-attention learns to find patterns for correlation computing which makes the model \textit{harder to learn and extract the connectivity}.
+However, in fMRI voxels, the connectivities are based on the functional information of each brain region.
+At the same time, self-attention learns to find patterns for correlation computing, which makes the model \textit{harder to learn and extract the connectivity}.
 Fig. \ref{fig:intro} illustrates the difference between self-attention and the proposed approach.